 Sand movement works from Semaphore to West Beach are resuming in May 2021.
-The State Government is delivering the Securing the Future of our Coastline program, a long-term solution to restore and maintain the sand at West Beach and Henley Beach South.
-As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be imported from outside of the Adelaide beach system to make up for sand losses over the years.
+The State Government is delivering the Securing the Future of our Coastline program to restore and maintain the beaches at West Beach and Henley Beach South.
+As part of the program, a sand recycling pipeline will be built from Semaphore to West Beach, and about 500,000 cubic metres of external sand will be delivered from outside of the Adelaide beach system to make up for sand losses over the years.